UPDATE: The table below contains historical RRO rates from Natural Gas. The RRO is now named ROLR – click here to better understand the update.

 December 2020 | $2.765/GJ |

-Now that you’ve learned about the increasing natural gas rates in Alberta, you’re probably wondering how you can cut your utility costs.
+Now that you’ve learned about the factors impacting natural gas rates in Alberta, you’re probably wondering how you can cut your utility costs.
 One of the easiest ways is to compare the providers in your area and their rates.

 Our team at EnergyRates.ca can help both businesses (small, large and industrial) and residential consumers save on natural gas rates by comparing different plans and helping them find the utility provider with the lowest rates in their area.

-To get started, just fill in the form at the top of this page with the required information.
+To get started, just fill out the form at the top of this page with the required information.

-For an explanation of why Alberta electricity bills are getting higher, check our electricity-focused guide.
+For an explanation of the drivers of electricity rates in Alberta, check our electricity-focused guide.